Bioinert Surface: No Cell Adhesion

 Application Example: Spheroid Culture and 3D Projection Using the Bioinert Surface

-Spheroids were generated from the HT-1080 LifeAct cell line with an agarose-based liquid overlay technique and transferred to the Bioinert surface for microscopy.
+Spheroids were generated from a LifeAct-expressing HT-1080 cell line with an agarose-based liquid overlay technique and transferred to the Bioinert surface for microscopy.

 Confocal laser scanning image of an HT-1080 LifeAct spheroid.
 The image is a projection from a series of confocal sections.
 The rainbow color scale indicates the distance from the coverslip surface.
 Warm colors = close to the surface, cold colors = distant from the surface.
 Microscope: Zeiss LSM 710, Plan Apochromat objective lens 10x/0.45.